Home

 BC Ministry of Forests

-Canadian forest history was early on appropriated by the US founded Forest History Society (FHS).
-This relationship is clear in an FHS graphic that features its 1961 Weyerhaeuser - like logo in the middle of a maple leaf, better known as the Canadian national flag (right).
-Most FHS board members are beholden to industry and cannot freely address the industry's devastation of biodiversity and indigenous culture.
+Canadian forest history was early on appropriated by the American Forest History Society (FHS), established in 1946.
+This relationship is apparent in an FHS graphic that features its 1961 Weyerhaeuser - like logo in the middle of a maple leaf, better known as the Canadian national flag (right).
+Most FHS board members are beholden to industry and cannot freely address the forest destruction that has resulted.
 Yet the FHS disingenuously advertises: "Join the Forest History Society To Save Our Forest Heritage."

 Forest History Society